 She is, in many ways, the quintessential ‘nice Jewish girl’.

-Kind and friendly, Karin is probably less career-driven than others although, in the E2 stories, she steps up a lot more.
+Kind and friendly, Karin is probably less career-driven than others.
+Although, in the E2 stories, she steps up a lot more.
 As a Tactical crewman, she works under Lieutenant Reed, and is responsible for working with, maintaining and learning targeting and strategy.
-Presumably, she is not placed into the Tactical Bridge station too often or without supervision.
-It’s not until the E2 stories that she is allowed to take the Bridge station and, eventually at times, the captain’s chair.
+Presumably, she is not at the Tactical Bridge station too often or without supervision.
+It’s not until the E2 stories that she has a chance to take the Bridge station and, eventually at times, the captain’s chair.

 It depends on which story you’re reading, actually.
-In The Light, she is successfully romanced by Andy Miller; that relationship continues in Waiting.
+In The Light, Andy Miller successfully romances her.
+That relationship continues in Waiting.
 Lili even asks about it during Temper when she’s asking Malcolm about the gossip from the ship.
 Malcolm informs Lili that things have changed, and Karin is going out with Ethan Shapiro.
 The culmination of their relationship is shown in Fortune and The Rite.

-By the time of Temper, Karin is caught in a very bad situation.
-She, Blair Claymore and Pamela Hudson are no more than playthings for José Torres.
+By the time of Temper, MU Karin Bernstein is in a very bad situation.
+She, Blair Claymore, and Pamela Hudson are no more than playthings for José Torres.
 By the end of Temper, she ends up with the mirror Josh Rosen.
-However, since that’s an alternate timeline, they are not together in He Stays a Stranger, and her whereabouts are unknown.
+However, since that’s an alternate timeline, they are not together in He Stays a Stranger, and her whereabouts are not known.

 “Best girl?
 You mean there are others?”